renjiarun/Image-Compression/README.md

 [1] S. Renji and A. C. Jose, "YAAN: Enhanced Image Compression through Y-Net Augmented Autoencoder and Data-Driven Residual Transforms," *The Visual Computer*, vol. XX, no. YY, pp. ZZ-ZZ, 2025.
 [Online].
 Available: [https://example.com](https://example.com)

+## How to Use:
+This `https://example.com`, will be replaced with the actual link to the article once it's available online.

 **BibTeX:**
 ```bibtex